HOW TO PREVENT MOLD AFTER A FLOOD IN 7 STEPS

 Should I Hire a Mold Removal Specialist?

 It can be intimidating to take on a mold removal project by yourself or to know how to prevent mold after a flood, especially if you’re not sure of the extent of the damage or if you have people in your household who would be at risk for mold-born allergens.
-Excel Fire And Water Damage Restoration Services is a restoration company in the Chicago area that provides 24/7 emergency restoration services.
+Excel Fire And Water Damage Restoration Services is a restoration company in the Chicago area that provides 24/7 emergency mold remediation services.
 They provide both mold testing and mold removal so if you’ve experienced flooding in your home it may be a good idea to seek out their professional help.
-Visit their website at https://exceldryout.com/mold-removal or call their number at (224) 412-5222 to get a quote.
+Contact Excel Fire and Water Damage Restoration Services at (224) 212-1217 to get a quote.